Distributions of Integral Points and Dedekind Zeta Values: Orbital integrals and Dedekind zeta values

 \begin{thm}[Yun] We have

 \end{thm} \begin{proof} This follows from the first part of proof in \cite[Theorem 1.2]{Yun}.
-In \cite{Yun}, the global base field $F$ is assumed to be $\BQ$.
-In fact, the proof is valid for arbitrary number fields.
+In \cite{Yun}, the global base field $F$ is assumed to be $\BQ$ and $K$ is a field.
+In fact, the proof is valid for an arbitrary number field $F$ and an \etale algebra extension of $K$ of $F$.
 For the convenience of the readers, we produce the main steps.

 Let $R=\mathcal{O}[\gamma]$.
 For each $v<\infty$, Yun introduces the local zeta factor